 Transalp From Munich To Bovec

 To make the most out of a short vacation, I decided to use my days most productive.
 After I returned home from my last deployment, I went to the doctor to get my fit for work and on the same day went to the Oktoberfest with a few of my colleges.
-We moved around the festivities from tent to tent, always checking the quality of the offered beverages extensively.
+We moved around the festivities from tent to tent, always checking the offered beverages' quality extensively.
 So, within my first vacation day, the hiking part was already taken care of.
 The next day I embarked, slightly hungover, on the next venture: Cycling.
 I had five days until my kayak's club annual outing to Slovenia started.
 And slightly drunken me, with the help of Google maps had noticed the day before that five days would be enough to ride a bike to the very same town in Slovenia my club intended to go.
 So I went to pack my stuff and prepare my gear for Kayaking.
 I left this package in our Clubhouse as one of my buddies was so kind as to transport it to Slovenia.
 I took a saddlebag full of energy bars, a handlebar bag with some clothes and a backpack with a second set of cycling clothes and with all that I started my journey towards the Southside of the Alps.

 Day one: Munich to Vorderthiersee